hackforla/peopledepot/docs/contributing/howto/implement-user-based-security.md

 # Terminology

-**one-to-many user-related data access policy:** policy for tables where each row in the table is related to one and only one user, directly or indirectly.
+- **one-to-many user-related data access policy:** policy for tables where each row in the table is related to one and only one user, directly or indirectly.
-**authorization data access policy:** policy that requires authorization for create, update, delete and optionally read access.\
+- **authorization data access policy:** policy that requires authorization for create, update, delete and optionally read access.
-**other data access policy:** any custom policy not covered by the previous two polices.
+- **other data access policy:** any custom policy not covered by the previous two polices.
 For example, data access policy for create, update, and delete could be based on Djano roles.
 In that scenario, a specific table might only be updateable by a user with a specific Django role.

 # One-to-many user related data policy

 ## user field

-A table that uses a user related data policy must have "user" as a field that references the one user for a particluar row.
+A table that requires a user related data policy must have "user" as a field that references the one user for a particluar row.

 ## Fetching Rows